 Requirements for admission to the student teaching experience necessitate that each student has:

-1. been accepted unconditionally into the Teacher Education Program at Campbellsville University with at least one full semester between the date of acceptance into the Teacher Education Program and the student teaching semester;
+1. Been accepted unconditionally into the Teacher Education Program at Campbellsville University with at least one full semester between the date of acceptance into the Teacher Education Program and the student teaching semester;

-2. submitted an application for the student teaching appointment;
+2. Submitted an application for the student teaching appointment;

-3. completed a minimum of one hundred and fifty (150) field and PPD hours for the appropriate certification level; (120 Field and 30 PPD)
+3. Completed a minimum of two hundred (200) field and required PPD hours for the appropriate certification level.

-4. completed the course work required for one's emphasis area(s) and all required Professional Education courses (see Campbellsville University Catalog);
+4. Completed the course work required for one's emphasis area(s) and all required Professional Education courses (see Campbellsville University Catalog);

-5. a cumulative grade point average (GPA) of 2.5 or higher in all college course work;

-6. a cumulative grade point average (GPA) of 2.75 or higher in all professional education courses completed, with no grade less than a “C";
+5. A cumulative grade point average (GPA) of 2.75 or higher in all credit-bearing course work; with no grade less than a “C” in courses on the professional curriculum guide.

-a cumulative grade point average (GPA) of 2.50 or higher in the major and/or emphasis/field areas with no grade less than a “C”;

-Praxis II Specialty Exams and PLT must be taken and a copy of the full report submitted with CAP 3 application.
+6. Praxis Subject Area and PLT Exams must be taken or registration documented and a copy of the full report submitted with CAP 3 application.

-9. no “I”, “D”, or “F” grades in any professional education course;
+7. No “I”, “D”, or “F” grades in any professional education course;

-10. successfully completed a portfolio review;
+8. Successfully completed a portfolio review at CAP 3;

-11. met the residency requirements of Campbellsville University (see Campbellsville University Catalog);
+9. Met the residency requirements of Campbellsville University (see Campbellsville University Catalog);

-12. demonstrated the moral, social and ethical behavior which is acceptable in the school community.
-The student needs to re-examine and re-commit to the Kentucky School Code of Ethics
+10. Demonstrated the moral, social, and ethical behavior which is acceptable in the school community.
+The candidate needs to re-examine and re-commit to the Kentucky School Code of Ethics

-13. secured a medical examination, including a tuberculin test, ensuring that the student teacher is in satisfactory mental and physical health to perform teaching duties;
+11. Secured a medical examination, including a tuberculin risk assessment ensuring that the teacher candidate is in satisfactory mental and physical health to perform duties;

-14. secured a state and federal, clear criminal background check; and
+12. Secured a state and federal, clear criminal background check; and

-15. secured evidence of liability insurance for the student teaching experience.
+13. Secured evidence of liability insurance for the student teaching experience.

+If you are interested in conducting part of your student teaching experience in an international setting, you must make that request at the time you are accepted into the Teacher Education Program.

 For additional or more detailed information regarding the student teaching capstone experience, please refer to the Student Teaching Handbook.